icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [Domain-Driven Design in PHP](https://leanpub.com/ddd-in-php) - Real examples written in PHP showcasing DDD Architectural Styles, Tactical Design, and Bounded Context Integration.
 - [CQRS](https://leanpub.com/cqrs) - Notes by Mark Nijhof from his experiences learning DDD and CQRS from Greg Young.
 There is an extensive sample project that accompanies this book.
 - [Getting Started with DDD when Surrounded by Legacy Systems](http://domainlanguage.com/wp-content/uploads/2016/04/GettingStartedWithDDDWhenSurroundedByLegacySystemsV1.pdf) - Describes three strategies for getting started with DDD when you have a big commitment to legacy systems.
-- [Secure by Design (https://github.com/heynickc/awesome-ddd/blob/master/early access)](https://github.com/heynickc/awesome-ddd/blob/master/https://www.manning.com/books/secure-by-design?a_aid=danbjson&a_bid=0b3fac80) - Shows how to use Domain-Driven Design to avoid security vulnerabilities.
+- [Secure by Design (early access)](https://www.manning.com/books/secure-by-design?a_aid=danbjson&a_bid=0b3fac80) - Shows how to use Domain-Driven Design to avoid security vulnerabilities.
 - [Applying Domain Driven Design with CQRS and Event Sourcing](https://buildplease.com/pages/now-what/) - A walkthrough of using EventStorming and other modeling techniques to build a CQRS and Event Sourcing-based prototype for a fictional business domain.
 - [Versioning in an Event Sourced System](https://leanpub.com/esversioning) - Have you had troubles with versioning an Event Sourced system?
 Just getting into a new Event Sourced system for the first time?
 This book is the definitive guide of how to handle versioning over long periods of time.
 - [Writing Great Specifications](https://www.manning.com/books/writing-great-specifications) - Writing Great Specifications is an example-rich tutorial that teaches you how to write good Gherkin specification documents that take advantage of Specification by Example's benefits.
 - [The Semantic JavaScript Backend for Event-Driven Development](https://docs.wolkenkit.io/1.1.0/downloads/brochure/) - A 68 pages long free ebook on what DDD, CQRS and event-sourcing are, and how they fit each other.
 - [Specification by Example](https://www.manning.com/books/specification-by-example) - This book distills from the experience of leading teams worldwide effective ways to specify, test, and deliver software in short, iterative delivery cycles.
 Case studies in this book range from small web startups to large financial institutions, working in many processes including XP, Scrum, and Kanban.
 - [Event Sourcing and CQRS with .NET Core and SQL Server](https://buildplease.com/products/fpc-v2/) - A walkthrough of using Domain-Driven Design with Event Sourcing and CQRS using ASP.NET Core and SQL Server in production.
-- [Domain-Driven Rails](https://github.com/heynickc/awesome-ddd/blob/master/https://blog.arkency.com/domain-driven-rails/) - Domain-Driven Rails describes 11 techniques (https://github.com/heynickc/awesome-ddd/blob/master/from Bounded Contexts to Event Sourcing) that you can use separately and together in new and old Rails apps to achieve better architecture.
+- [Domain-Driven Rails](https://blog.arkency.com/domain-driven-rails/) - Domain-Driven Rails describes 11 techniques (from Bounded Contexts to Event Sourcing) that you can use separately and together in new and old Rails apps to achieve better architecture.

 ## Training Courses

-- [Domain Language eLearning](https://github.com/heynickc/awesome-ddd/blob/master/http://elearn.domainlanguage.com/) - Using our video lessons with Eric Evans, author of the original book on Domain-Driven Design (https://github.com/heynickc/awesome-ddd/blob/master/DDD), teach yourself techniques for evolving practical models that improve your software — not just your documents.
+- [Domain Language eLearning](http://elearn.domainlanguage.com/) - Using our video lessons with Eric Evans, author of the original book on Domain-Driven Design (DDD), teach yourself techniques for evolving practical models that improve your software — not just your documents.
 - [Greg Young's CQRS Class](http://subscriptions.viddler.com/GregYoung/) - These videos include the entirety of Greg Young's DDD, CQRS, and Event Sourcing class.
 - [Distilling Domain-Driven Design](https://forcomprehension.com/) - Vaughn Vernon's online training course.
 - [Advanced Distributed Systems Design](https://5757066.flickrocket.com/us/) - Live training from Udi Dahan.
 Udi's live training schedule can be found [here](http://udidahan.com/training/).